exercism/csharp/concepts/properties/introduction.md

 Callers can set or retrieve (get) the data.
 Properties can be either auto-implemented or have a backing field.
 They comprise a set accessor and/or a get accessor.
-In some other languages a "mutator" is roughly equivalent to a a set accessor and an "accessor" is roughly equivalent to a set accessor although the composition of the syntax is completely different.
+In some other languages a "mutator" is roughly equivalent to a a set accessor and an "accessor" is roughly equivalent to a get accessor although the composition of the syntax is completely different.

 When setting a property the input value can be validated, formatted